 During the follow-up calls, our SDRs focused on understanding how the leads currently analyze their data and what kind of systems and tools they used.
 This was crucial in order to assess their potential as a prospect and turn them into SQLs.

 Our SDRs used HubSpot CRM for the qualification process to keep track of their leads, tasks and activities.
-Out of a pool of 408 leads, which included companies such as IKEA and SAS, our SDRs generated 23 booked meetings.
-This means they achieved a conversation rate of 5.6%.
+Out of a pool of 408 leads, which included companies such as IKEA and SAS, our SDRs generated 36 booked meetings from 200 interviews.
+This means they achieved a conversation rate of 18%.

 Content as a long-term strategy